 Moreover an extensive series of maxims, poems and other sacred and profane messages in French and Latin force the visitors to reflect on death.

 The last stage of the visit is the ascent of 83 steps up to the exit situated on rue Rémy Dumoncel (700m to the southwest of Place Denfert-Rochereau).
 When I visited they also checked we hadn’t stolen any bones!
 On surfacing it was nice to be in daylight again!

 Prepare your visit to this [very]popular site!

 The underground visit of the Catacombs of Paris takes approximately 45 minutes and can become claustrophobic at times.
-The Catacombs of Paris is experiencing a fast-growing influx of visitors (352,616 in 2014) and in order to enjoy short queue times, it is recommended to arrive early or later in the day and to avoid weekends and school holidays.
+The Catacombs of Paris is experiencing a fast-growing influx of visitors (352,616 in 2014).
+In order to enjoy short queue times, I recommend to arrive early or later in the day and to avoid weekends and school holidays.
 Only 200 people can visit the Catacombes at one time.
 The constant temperature in the Catacombs is approximately 14 degrees C.

-The public visit of the Catacombs only shows a small part of the disused quarries (0.05% of the total surface) with rusty gates blocking the way to many more tunnels and caverns.
+However the public visit of the Catacombs only shows a small part of the disused quarries (0.05% of the total surface).
+Rusty gates blocking the way to many more tunnels and caverns.

-If you like what you read, share this article on Facebook, twitter or Pinterest! 🙂
+If you like what you read, then share this article on Facebook, twitter or Pinterest! 🙂

 Inspired?
 Pin it for later: